-Key Stage 1 will have the opportunity to swim during the academic year at Hurst Pool with experienced and qualified teachers.
-Years 1 and 2 will have Swimming lessons all year once a week.
+Years 1 and 2 will have the opportunity to swim at Hurst Pool with experienced and qualified coaches.
+Year 2 will swim in the Autumn Term, followed by Year 1 in the Spring and Summer Terms.
 There will be an ongoing assessment through the official Swim England National Plan Stages 1 to 7 and the girls will be awarded certificates at the end of each term.
-Additionally, there will be an opportunity for the girls to receive their distance awards and a swimmer of the month in each class.
+Additionally, there will be an opportunity for the girls to receive their distance awards and a swimmer of the week in each class.
 The aim of the lessons are to improve water confidence and then focus on stroke technique.
 These swimming lessons are at an additional cost to the parents and will appear on your termly bill.